 Period: Early 1900s Western Life

 This museum breaks all the rules.
-Most living history sites focus on a single aspect.
-High Desert Museum combines three experiences on 135 acres.
+High Desert Museum combines three experiences on 135 acres instead of focusing on a single aspect.

-You’ll start at the Miller Family Ranch in 1904.
-Meet the Miller family and their farmhands as they go about daily life.
-You can help with authentic homesteading chores or play frontier-style games.
+You’ll start at the Miller Family Ranch in 1904, meeting the Miller family and helping with authentic homesteading chores or playing frontier-style games.

 6. Old World Wisconsin, Eagle, Wisconsin